coleww/freeze-mage-calculator/README.md

 - render out UI (all cards in deck)
 - click to move cards to next "state"
 - handle playing torches
+- handle adding a thaurissan tick to yr hand
 - calculate max damage by mana
 - (maybe) calculate % of drawing a card